codello/terraform-hcloud-kubernetes/README.md

 `modules/` folder as well if convenient.
 Some typical applications for using the `kube-cluster` module directly might
 be:
 - Integrating a Kubernetes cluster into a complex network.
-- Using existing PKI infrastructure
+- Using existing PKI infrastructure (avoiding secrets in the state file)
 - Customizing preinstalled cluster addons

 ## Cluster Endpoints